sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 == Description ==

 Contact Form 7 is an excellent WordPress plugin and one of the top choices of free WordPress plugins for contact forms.
 Contact Form 7 - Dynamic Text Extension (DTX) makes it even more awesome by adding dynamic content capabilities.
-While default values in Contact Form 7 are static, DTX lets you create pre-populated fields based on other values.
+While default values in Contact Form 7 are static, DTX lets you create pre-populated fields pulled from other locations.
 Some examples might include:

-* Auto-filling a URL
+* Auto-filling a URL or just getting the domain name or path
 * Auto-filling a post ID, title, or slug
 * Auto-filling a title, URL, or slug for the current page
 * Pre-populating a product number
 * Referencing other content on the site
-* Populating with post info
+* Populating with post or page info
-* Populating with user info
+* Populating with the current user's info
-* Populating with custom fields
+* Populating with custom and meta fields
 * Generating unique identifiers for support tickets
 * Getting a list of post categories or other custom taxonomies
 * Getting a value from a cookie